ultrasaurus/test-first-teaching/learn_ruby/index.md

 2. Note where you have already looked for an answer
 3. If you can, include code snippets that reproduce the problem in isolation

+# Solutions and Submissions

+This Github repo (`learn_ruby`) is *generated* from a different Github repo, <http://github.com/ultrasaurus/test-first-teaching>.

+If you want to see how other students solved the problem, go to that repo and click around.
+(I'm not providing a direct link because I don't want it to be too easy to cheat!)

+If you want to submit a patch or a solution, please fork the [Test-First Teaching](http://github.com/ultrasaurus/test-first-teaching) repo and submit a Pull Request from there.

+Also,

 # Resources